 BioDan is an Assistant Professor in the Department of Electrical Engineering at Stanford University.
 Prior to Stanford, Dan received his B.S. and M.S. from Iowa State in 2011, working with Vik Dalal studying defect densities of nano-crystalline and amorphous silicon.
-He received his PhD from MIT in 2015, studying under Marc Baldo.
+He then received his PhD from MIT in Electrical Engineering in 2015, studying under Marc Baldo.
 His thesis work focused on photonic energy conversion using singlet fission and triplet fusion as downconverting and upconverting processes, respectively.
 He spent a year as a postdoc with Will Tisdale in Chemical Engineering at MIT studying perovskite nanoplatelets.
 He joined the Rowland Institute in 2016 as a Rowland Fellow before starting at Stanford in 2020.
 Dan is a 2019 Moore Inventor Fellow, 2020 Terman Faculty Fellow, and co-founder of Quadratic3D, a startup looking to commercialize 3D printing technologies.
 His current research interests focus on engineering nanomaterials to solve challenging problems.

 Adam de la Zerda

 Associate Professor of Structural Biology and, by courtesy, of Electrical Engineering